 Supporting Member of The International Association of Animal Behavior Consultants, Training Member of The Pet Professional Guild - the Association for Force-Free Professionals, Professional Member of The Association of Professional Dog Trainers, Dog Bite Prevention Educator with Doggone Safe, CDTK (CATCH Canine Trainers Academy Masterclass), Canine Good Citizen Evaluator.

-Suzy has been a member of Good Dog for about 3 years
+Suzy has been a member of Good Dog for over 3 years

 Suzy was screened for responsible practices and has been a member since 2022.